mr-zwets/AuthUpdate/README.md

 ## What it is

 A program to import a single-address wallet for creating an OP_RETURN output in the authchain to publish a BCMR metadata update for a token or identity.

+Also includes helper programs for adding or removing fungible tokens from the authchain reserved supply.

 ## Disclaimer